auth0/docs/articles/quickstart/backend/webapi-owin/interactive.md

 The `JwtBearerAuthenticationOptions` needs to specify your Auth0 API Identifier in the `ValidAudience` property, and the full path to your Auth0 domain as the `ValidIssuer`.
 You will need to configure the `IssuerSigningKeyResolver` to use the instance of `OpenIdConnectSigningKeyResolver` to resolve the signing key:

-::: panel-warning Do not forget the trailing backslash Ensure the URL specified for `ValidIssuer` contains a trailing backslash.
+::: panel-warning Do not forget the trailing slash Ensure the URL specified for `ValidIssuer` contains a trailing forward slash (`/`).
 This must match exactly with the JWT issuer claim.
 API calls will not authenticate correctly if you misconfigured this value.
 :::

 ## Verifying the token signature {{{ data-action=code data-code="OpenIdConnectSigningKeyResolver.cs" }}}